selwynpolit/d9book/book/render.md

 ## Text with variable substitution (Placeholders)

+To pass parameters to the `t()` function, use the `@` symbol.
+For example:

 ```php
 $render_array = [
   '#type' => 'markup',
   '#markup' => $this->t('You are viewing @title.
 Unfortunately there is no image defined for delta: @delta.', ['@title' => $node->getTitle(), '@delta' =>$delta)],
   ];
 ```

+Also, you can use the `:variable`, for use specifically with URLs.
+The `:variable` placeholder is escaped with `\Drupal\Component\Utility\Html::escape()` and filtered for dangerous protocols using `UrlHelper::stripDangerousProtocols()`.

 And from the Render API Overview at
 <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/group/theme_render/10.0.x> :

 **Placeholders in render arrays**

 Render arrays have a placeholder mechanism, which can be used to add data into the render array late in the rendering process.
-This works in a similar manner to [\\Drupal\\Component\\Render\\FormattableMarkup::placeholderFormat](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Component%21Render%21FormattableMarkup.php/function/FormattableMarkup%3A%3AplaceholderFormat/10.0.x)(), with the text that ends up in the #markup property of the element at the end of the rendering process getting substitutions from placeholders that are stored in the \'placeholders\' element of the #attached property.
+This works in a similar manner to the [core FormattableMarkup::placeholderFormat() function](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Component%21Render%21FormattableMarkup.php/function/FormattableMarkup%3A%3AplaceholderFormat/10.0.x)(), with the text that ends up in the `#markup` property of the element at the end of the rendering process getting substitutions from placeholders that are stored in the \'placeholders\' element of the #attached property.

 For example, after the rest of the rendering process was done, if your render array contained: